brightway-lca/brightway2/docs/lci.rst

 Database metadata
 -----------------

-No metadata is required for ``Database``s; Brightway2 will automatically set ``depends`` to a list of each linked database.
+No metadata is required for a ``Database``; Brightway2 will automatically set ``depends`` to a list of each linked database.
 The default single-file database backend will also add a ``version`` number, which is used in versioning the database.

 Therefore, for ``Database`` you can simply do: ``my_database.register()``.